 During the MBE sessions, the items listed above are allowed in the examination room, except for pens, rulers, paper clips, highlighters, back supports, orthopedic cushions, pillows, bookstands or foot rests, and any laptop accessories.

 Applicants who will be handwriting their examination answers, or who are required to handwrite in the event of a laptop/software malfunction, must bring their own standard blue or black ink ballpoint pens.
 Applicants must also bring their own pencils (several sharpened pencils are recommended) for the MBE portion of the examination.
-Mechanical pencils are permitted.
+Mechanical pencils are not permitted.
 Pencil sharpeners and separate erasers will not be allowed into the examination room.

 In addition to other items you must not bring into the examination room, please note that, applicants cannot bring wallets, lip balm, tissues, cough drops/throat lozenges, gum, candy, or other food or drinks into the examination room.
 Water and tissues will be available nearby.

 If you wish to bring items into an examination test center that are not listed above for either the essay and performance test or MBE sessions, you must file a petition for testing accommodations using the Committee’s forms in conformance with the Committee’s policies and deadlines.
 (This includes pens, back supports, orthopedic cushions, pillows and foot rests during the MBE sessions.)
 Permission to use specific items will not be granted as a matter of convenience or preference.